olooney/oranlooney.com/content/post/genji-ko.md

 Only under such conditions could something like Genji-kō (源氏香) arise.
-It is a parlor game played with incense - just one of many similar games inside the broader umbrella of kōdō (香道), the traditional art of incense appreciation.
+It is a parlor game played with incense - just one of many similar games inside the broader umbrella of kōdō (香道), the traditional Japanese art of incense appreciation.

-What sets Genji-kō apart is its extreme difficulty - where another game might have contestants write down their guesses for three separate incenses and score a point for each correct guess, Genji-kō asks contestants to smell five separate samples, then determine which of the five are the same.
-All five might be the same, or all five might be different, or (and this is where it gets interesting) they might be in groups of two or three or four.
+What sets Genji-kō apart is its extreme difficulty - where another kōdō game might have contestants write down their guesses for three separate incenses and score a point for each correct guess, Genji-kō asks contestants to smell five separate samples, then determine which of the five are the same.
+All five might be the same, all five might be different, or (and this is where it gets interesting) they might be in groups of two or three or four.
 For example, the correct solution might be that the first and fourth are the same, the second and fifth are the same, and the third in a group by itself.
 Or any other